01 of 04

 What You'll Need

 Wayne replaced the panels on fitted kitchen cabinets, but you can try this project on any flea market furniture with panel doors.
-This shabby corner cupboard is a perfect candidate.
+If you go with your flea market find, clean and stain or paint it before you start work.
+A shabby corner cupboard is a perfect candidate for a makeover that won't cost you a whole lot of money.

 In addition to your cabinet, you'll need: